 Micro Unity Desktop Review

-With this release of Ubuntu, the default setup uses the Ubuntu-specific Unity Desktop.
-I did look around for a while because I was put off by it, but for my purposes, Ubuntu still turned out to be the best option.
-Bottom line: After a week of using it, I'm getting stuff done with my computer without any problems.
+I was initially put off by the Unity desktop, but for my purposes, Ubuntu still turned out to be the best option.
+Bottom line: After a short period of using it, I'm getting stuff done with my computer without any problems.
 I don't think it's much better than Gnome was, but it isn't any worse, either.
 I just wish the Gnome weather applet would work with it.

 You can change the default applications for the most popular tasks by going to Settings (the gear)..
 System Details..
 Default Applications